Asthma in Children

 - Keeping scheduled follow-up appointments

-- Letting school officials know about your child's asthma and their asthma action plan.
+- Letting school officials or childcare providers know about your child's asthma and their asthma action plan.

 Work with your child’s healthcare provider to find the best way to take care of your child’s asthma.
 There are guidelines for children from newborn to age 4, ages 5 to 11, and ages 12 and older.